MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 #### Scenario

-In this exercise, you will:

-- Add and link a javascript file to a view.
-- Add a function to calculate the total cost of the tickets.
+To calculate the total cost of the tickets, you have been asked to add a function in JavaScript.
+In this exercise you will add a JavaScript file and add a link to the JavaScript file from a view.

 The main tasks for this exercise are as follows: